widged/gb-elm-language/en/type/05-record.md

 ### Type annotations

-Records values use equals between key and value but a colon between key and value type.
+Records values use equals between key and value but a colon between key and value type in the type annotaiton.

 ```elm
 point : {x : Float, y : Float}